Supportive Services for Veterans’ Families and Caregivers

 - Operation Family Caregiver—Support resource that offers a nationwide phone line, as well as the ability to video conference with a support person.
 For Texas residents, there are meetings in El Paso and Temple.

 Self-care helps you be a better caregiver to others.
-As the old saying goes, “you cannot pour from an empty cup,” and if you wear yourself down physically and mentally, you may become physically or emotionally unable to care for your loved one.
+As the old saying goes, “You cannot pour from an empty cup,” and if you wear yourself down physically and mentally, you may become unable to care for your loved one.

 To care for yourself: 3